department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2022-audit/research/audit-conversation-guide.md

 - Now that we've walked through this page a bit, let's talk about your thoughts on the overall experience.

 1. How important is the information that we looked at today to you?
-2. What did you expect to see that you didn't see, and what did you see that you didn't want or need to see?
+2. What did you expect to see that you didn't?
+3. Was there anything we looked at on My VA today that you didn't want or need to see on that page?
-3. If you could change one thing about the page we just looked at together, what would it be?
+4. If you could change one thing about the page we just looked at together, what would it be?

 ## Thanks and Closing